 Can you tell us a bit about your background and why you chose to study at London Met?

 I grew up in Brazil – Sao Paulo – and moved to the UK at the age of 19.
 The reason for choosing to move abroad was to experience a different culture, learn to speak English and to study for a degree to further develop my knowledge.
 London Met was the perfect place for me as the University is very welcoming and encouraging, particularly when enrolling.
 I got to make new friends from many different cultures and backgrounds; London Met is very diverse.

 What made you choose London in particular?

-One of the things that attract me the most about London is the diversity that the city offers, the energy and the amazing food.
+The things that attracted me the most about London are the diversity that the city offers, the energy and the amazing food.

 What are the facilities like at London Met?

 What attracts me the most is the opportunity to experience the Bloomberg terminals, which is super cool.
 These terminals are so important if you are looking to work in the financial sector.
 It will help you build your knowledge in advance on how to use Bloomberg before you even look for a job.

 I also really like the amazing library that we have.
 You will always find what you are looking for.
 Lastly is the delicious canteen.
 They always have freshly cooked food and delicious cakes and muffins.
 I love it.